You may have heard of the terms ‘blockchain technology’ and ‘cryptocurrency’ and wondering how it fits together with Bitcoin or Litecoin.

 - Everyone in the network helps validate the transaction to ensure it is accurate

 - Once approved by the majority, the block is added to a chain of recorded transactions in a public ledger, the block is then added to the chain which provides a permanent, non-disputable and transparent record of the transaction

 To summarise, in this scenario, you and Zach are transferring funds to each other directly; no one acts as an intermediary.
 Those in the network validating the transaction – are seeing data relating to the code of the transaction, not your personal data, or Zach’s.

 Wirex money transfer

 Sending money via Wirex is really simple:

-- Make a transfer to your recipient’s bitcoin wallet by clicking send and entering their public key (bitcoin wallet address)
+- Make a transfer to your recipient’s multi-crypto wallet by clicking send and entering their public key (Bitcoin or Litecoin wallet address)

-- From there, they can use the bitcoin funds to:
+- From there, they can use the multi-crypto funds to:

 - Exchange to traditional currency (Wirex app)